cheqd/cheqd-node/architecture/adr-list/adr-010-did-resolver.md

 - Setting up Universal Resolver and Drivers are needed
 - The trust chain where the client must trust all sides, but smaller ten in previous case.

+**Note.** We don't consider an option Universal Resolver + Cheqd Resolver on the client side without setting up Cheqd Node because it has the same set of upsides with this option but more downsides: new additional setup is needed.

+#### 3. Universal resolver + Cheqd resolver + Cheqd Node on a client side

+The same with a previous case - [Universal resolver on a client side](#2-universal-resolver-on-a-client-side).
+But the client sets up
+- Universal Resolver,
+- Universal Resolver Drivers,
+- Cheqd resolver web service,
+- Cheqd node.

+##### Pros

+- Maximum Trust Combination.

+##### Cons

+- Setting up too many services are needed

+#### 4. Using third party Cheqd resolver web service directly

+Cheqd provide its own web service with a DID resolver.
+If a client doesn't need in Universal Resolver then requests can be sent directly to Cheqd Resolver Web Servise.
+This flow is demonstrated in the second "Client <-> Web Service Resolver" section from the [schema 1](#did-resolution-from-the-cheqd-network-ledger) shows this flow.
+- A client sends a request to Cheqd DID Resolver web service.
+- Cheqd DID Resolver gets DID Doc in protobuf format from the ledger throw Cosmos SDK gRPC API
+- Cheqd DID Resolver generates and sends an answer for the client request based on received DID Doc.

+##### Pros

+- The shorter trust chain where the client must trust only Cheqd web service and Cheqd Node

+##### Cons

+- No Universal Resolver with other DID methods
+- Still non-empty trust chain

 ## Decision